-Royal Living: First Class Seats and Schönbrunn Palace
+Royal Living: Business Class Seats and Schönbrunn Palace

 Beautifully Baroque and ornate, Schönbrunn Palace is one of Europe’s most magnificent royal residences.
 Once the summer home of Habsburg monarchs, the palace is spectacularly grand in size and decor.
 Maximillian II used the original site as a hunting retreat in the late 1500s.
 Each following Habsburg ruler added to the site.
 The current palace was constructed in the mid-1700s, modeled after magnificent Versailles.

 With its long history, the palace and its extensive grounds offer several fascinating sites and ruins.
 The palace itself is resplendent with gold-leafed furnishings and architectural elements.
 Touring visitors can see some of the palace’s 1,441 rooms including the gleaming Hall of Mirrors.
 The palace gardens are also impressive, containing a zoo, 44 marble statues and a theater.
 Some popular garden features include:

 Gifts from the Gods: Business Class Seats and St. Stephen’s

 One of Vienna’s most important landmarks, St. Stephen's Cathedral is beautifully Gothic.
 From the time of its construction in the 14th century, the cathedral was central to the city’s culture and history.
 Mozart was married here, and his funeral was held in the cathedral.
 Napoleon posted his farewell edict on the cathedral gate in 1805.
 Many Habsburg royal family members are buried here as are many archbishops.

 St. Stephen’s boasts many captivating and unique features

 -The cathedral’s steep roof is uniquely tiled to create a colorful representation of royal and Viennese symbols.